top of page

 1. Evaluation pressure increases

-3. Your nervous system shifts into survival mode
+3. Your nervous system shifts into protection

-4. Performance becomes reactive
+4. Performance becomes tight, over-controlled, or forced

 5. The experience reinforces the identity story beneath it